Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>The door cracks open, revealing a gray-furred wolf frozen into place.
 It's only a moment before you realize that it's not moving—and another before you realize that it's not alone.</p>
-<p>This oak-paneled room looks like a hunter's den.
+<p>This oak-panelled room looks like a hunter's den.
 Mounted above the fireplace is a stag's head, and positioned around the outskirts of the room are two additional stuffed wolves—a large gray wolf and a smaller brown wolf.</p>
 <p>Two padded chairs draped in animal furs face a hearth, with an oak table between them supporting an assortment of objects.
 A chandelier hangs above a cloth-covered table surrounded by four chairs, and two cabinets stand against the walls.
 A pair of small toys seems to have been forgotten beneath one of the chairs.</p>
 </div>

-The discarded toys are small, plush gray wolves, whose threadbare coats show evidence of heavy mending and patchwork.
+The discarded toys are small, plush grey wolves, whose threadbare coats show evidence of heavy mending and patchwork.
 Clumsy stitchwork on their stomachs reads ROSE and THORN, respectively.

 In addition to its other contents, the east cabinet contains five silvered crossbow bolts mixed in with the other sixty bolts.
 Meanwhile, the north cabinet also contains a mounted piece of child's needlework that depicts a boy and girl holding the hands of a young woman, alongside clumsily stitched words that read FOR MISS KLARA.
 The young woman's face has been slashed and cut out.

 The first time that no players are looking at them, the three taxidermied wolves move.
-When the players next look at them, the large gray wolf is standing beside the smaller brown wolf, and the first gray wolf has turned its snarl toward the others.
+When the players next look at them, the large grey wolf is standing beside the smaller brown wolf, and the first grey wolf has turned its snarl toward the others.

-A player that succeeds on a DC 12 Intelligence (Nature) check can identify the large gray wolf as male and the other two as female.
+A player that succeeds on a DC 12 Intelligence (Nature) check can identify the large grey wolf as male and the other two as female.
 ### Dining Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 5.</em></span>